metacpan/metacpan-cpan-extracted/distros/C/Comics/README.md

 still functional version of the plugin API.
 They will be upgraded to the current API when changes to the plugin are required.

-Many plugins are for compatilbility with the original Gotblah collection of comics.
+Many plugins are for compatibility with the original Gotblah collection of comics.
 Some plugins are created/suggested by other users.
 The collection of distributed plugins therefore does not reflect my personal taste of humour.

 LICENSE

-Copyright (C) 2016 Johan Vromans,
+Copyright (C) 2016,2018 Johan Vromans,

 This module is free software.
 You can redistribute it and/or modify it under the same terms as Perl.